 The roof system is supported by 2x4 kickers.
 I find it astonishing that this house has dozens of do-nothing straps, but here in the attic, where movement of a flimsy but critical kicker could actually happen, the only thing holding said kickers are a few toenails.

-In summary, while green framing has been around for quite a while, I’m not seeing much evidence that builders are embracing it.
+In summary, while advanced framing has been around for quite a while, when I'm out doing framing inspections I’m not seeing much evidence that builders are embracing it for house framing.
 The remedy is education.
 But not just for the people who read magazines such as this one, more importantly for the people who actually nail the pieces together.
 It’s pretty clear that old rules of thumb and outmoded methods are surviving and are being passed along to the next generation.

 No single green tactic is a life-changer.
-But add them all up and then multiply by the number of projects per year and suddenly we’re looking as serious dough.
+But add them all up and then multiply by the number of projects per year and suddenly we’re looking at serious dough.

 Tim Garrison, P.E., The Builder’s Engineer, is an author, professional speaker, and instructor.
 He can be contacted at BuildersEngineer.com.